ali-tm-amin/j_cicd/README.md

 # How to create a Jenkins CI/CD pipeline

-## Install Java on to ec2 insta server
+## Step 1 - Install Java onto ec2 instance server

 Ubuntu 18.04 includes Open JDK 11, which is an open-source variant of the JRE and JDK.
 To install this version, first update the package index: